cairuisi/cairuisi.github.io/content/homepage/about.md

 * Sep, 2023. "$\mathrm{H_2O}$: Heavy-Hitter Oracle for Efficient Generative Inference of Large Language Models" is accepted by **NeurIPS2023**!
 * Jul, 2023.
 "Robust Mixture-of-Expert Training for Convolutional Neural Networks" is accepted by **ICCV2023**!
 * Apr, 2023.
 "Robust Weight Signatures: Gaining Robustness as Easy as Patching Weights?" is accepted by **ICML2023**!
-* Feb, 2023.
-"Robust Weight Signatures: Gaining Robustness as Easy as Patching Weights?" is available on [ArXiv](https://arxiv.org/abs/2302.12480)!
 * Sep, 2022.
 "Randomized Channel Shuffling: Minimal-Overhead Backdoor Attack Detection without Clean Datasets" is accepted by **NeurIPS2022**!
-* Sep, 2022.
-My personal webpage is on!

 ## Publication List
 (A superscript * denotes equal contribution)